suehurst/pg_script_library/README.md

     * %FOREIGNPORT%: Port for foreign database on the foreign server.
 FDW module.
     * %FOREIGNDBNAME%: Name of foreign database.
 FDW module.
     * %PASSW%: Password to foreign database.
 FDW module.
+- PostGIS must be installed to enable geocoding of addresses, locations and any other geospatial requirements for your database.

 ## Modules
 Modules are logical groupings of scripts that are intended to produce specific functionality.
 For example, the BAR module only executes installation scripts for BAR functionality and nothing else.
-The Admin module is required but all other modules are optional, however BAR and Base are strongly recommended.
+The Admin, BAR and Base modules are required but all other modules are optional.

 - **Admin**\
 The Admin module must be installed first, as this is the seed for all other modules.
 Admin creates these objects: